83.56 Termination of rental agreement

 Renting property isn’t just about the income but also the deductions.
 Property taxes, mortgage interest, and maintenance costs can often be deducted, reducing your overall tax liability.

-Flexibility with “termination of the rental agreement”
+Flexibility with “termination of the rental agreement.”

 Okay, the keyword phrase we’re all curious about is “termination of the rental agreement.”
 Here’s the scoop: